- Welcome! -

 Third, have your officiant announce it to your guest BEFORE anyone ever walks down the aisle.
 This one is the most successful part.
 Make sure our officiant really understands that this is important to you and write down exactly what you want them to say.
 Remember, there is no do-over.

 This is a great article about many other reasons to have an unplugged ceremony!

 And here we are.
 This is the part of the day that I look forward to the most.
 Making gorgeous portraits for my couples.
-Making gorgeous portraits for my couples, hopefully without the stress of time restraints.
+Hopefully without the stress of time restraints.
 Getting creative.
 Playing with light.
 Creating art for you while also creating timeless, classic portraits.

 This takes time.
 I would love to have one hour total with you for portraits.
 My ideal time would be in the 2-3 hours before sunset.
 I think it works really well to split up the portrait session into a few different parts of the day.
-20 minutes after the First Look, 20 minutes after the ceremony and 10 minutes during the salad course when the sun is setting.
+20 minutes after the First Look, 15 minutes after the ceremony and 10 minutes during the salad course when the sun is setting and maybe even sneaking out at night for a night shot.
 I am open to non-traditional timelines and crazy ideas!
 My goal is to make sure you have amazing portraits for your future children and families to cherish and that takes some time to do- but it doesn't have to all be at the SAME time.
 Let's think of some great ways to make that happen!